usdoj-crt/crt-portal/README.md

 * The app will deploy to prod when the tests pass and a PR is merged into `master`.

 When CircleCI tries to deploy two PRs back-to-back, one of them can fail.
 In this case, you can restart the failed deploy process by clicking the "Rerun Workflow" button.

+## Additional documentation

+For more technical documentation see the [docs](https://github.com/usdoj-crt/crt-portal/tree/develop/docs)
+    - A11y testing plan
+    - Branching strategy
+    - Maintenance or infrequent tasks
+    - Pull request instructions

 # Background notes